timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-05-07
+# Objectives for Today 2022-05-08

-- Streaming and Having Some Community
+- Jump back into Telemetry Buddy for a day.
+- Combine and separate the application into two products;
+  - The original Telemetry Buddy idea for any racer to use to analyze their laps/efforts
+  - Telemetry Buddy Streamer for live streams to display the pedal inputs etc.
+- Dig into the primary loop for how fast it is grabbing and sending data to front-end.

 ## May We Sell Games